Dedicated to the Preservation and Presentation of Canadian Radio History

 The Ottawa Vintage Radio Club (OVRC) is an association of hobbyists, collector and historians interested in radio and electronics.
 The OVRC, which meets in the National Capital Area, emphasizes the history of radio in Canada.
 Membership is open to all.
-Member interests range from very early turn-of-the-century wireless equipment to transistor sets of the 1950s, and include associated fields, such as vintage audio, test equipment and electronics.
+Member interests range from very early turn-of-19th/20th-century wireless equipment to transistor sets of the 1950s, and include associated fields, such as vintage audio, test equipment and electronics.
 OVRC is an all-volunteer organization which provides a forum for radio enthusiasts to meet and discuss common Interests, organize trips to radio events elsewhere in North America, share information and expertise, and provide assistance to newcomers to the field.

 A quarterly newsletter is published to keep members up-to-date on club news, present a wide variety of articles prepared by members and provide free classified ads and news on radio events in eastern North America.